coree/ChiNet/README.md

 ```
 #### Code Files Setup

-1. Download the zipped folder 'ChiNet' - one of the 3 submitted files - and unzip it
+1. The unzipped folder 'ChiNet' contains src folder where the code main.py is

 #### Data Files Setup